Causal inference methods for combining randomized trials and observational studies: a review: When observational data contain treatment and outcome information

-Solutions such as sensitivity analysis have been developed to handle such situations \citep{rosenbaum2002sensitivity, imbens2003sensitivity}, but they typically rely on sensitivity parameters which are difficult to set.
+In practice, former RCTs can be used as \emph{negative controls}\footnote{\modiff{The term negative controls comes from usual routine precaution in biological laboratory experiments, where such controls are used to -- at least partially -- check that the experiment is not undermined.
+For example it can test the absence of reagents or components that are necessary for a detection of something particular.
+For example one of the two bars of the covid antigenic test is one of these controls.
+The analogy of this principle in causal inference is detailed in \citep{Lipsitch2010NegativeCA}.}}, to ensure the observational study does not suffer from confounding.
+For example, in a recent observational study on a COVID-19 vaccine, \citet{dagan2021covidvaccine} use such approach \modiff{to ensure that previous trial results conclusion could be retrieved}.
+When confounding remains, solutions such as sensitivity analysis have been developed to handle such situations \citep{rosenbaum2002sensitivity, imbens2003sensitivity}, but they typically rely on sensitivity parameters which are difficult to set.
 Including additional experimental data brings interesting promises to handle such identification bias.
-Recent works propose to use an RCT - even a narrowly defined RCT compared to the observational population - to \textit{ground} the observational analysis and debias the estimator that would be obtained on purely confounded observational data.
+Recent works \modiff{described below} propose to use an RCT to \textit{ground} the observational analysis and debias the estimator that would be obtained on purely confounded observational data.